 Patients may return to work the day after the procedure.

-Post-procedure, patients walk out of our office with minimal discomfort and require no braces or crutches.
+Post-procedure, patients walk out of our stem cell clinic with minimal discomfort and require no braces or crutches.
 Patients may begin to experience pain relief in as little as two to twelve weeks.
 Over a period of six to twelve months, most patients continue to have ongoing improvement, noting a decrease in inflammation, improvement in pain and an increase in mobility and function.

 After the procedure, patients may experience mild tenderness where the liposuction was performed.
 Patients might also have some fluid drainage at the liposuction site during the first 12 hours.

 During the week following treatment, we encourage patients to perform light activities.
 Patients may return to work the day after the procedure.
 Impact or strenuous exercise should be avoided for one month depending on the areas being treated.
 After 4-6 weeks, patients can return to normal activities.
 The vast majority of our patients are able to avoid invasive surgeries such as a knee replacement and spinal fusion.

 One Month Follow Up Appointment

 Approximately 4 weeks after the Stem Cell procedure, patients will return to one of our medical facilities in Colorado for a follow up booster injection.
 This injection will consist of a PRP injection, a bone marrow concentrate injection, a placental exosome injection, or an Alpha 2 Macroglobulin injection into the damaged areas previously treated.
 These injections have been shown to enhance the regenerative effects and healing process.

 These biologic injections have been shown to enhance the regenerative effects and healing process.